About the competition

 There are limits on the file size of digital entries:

-Acceptable digital entry file formats are:
+Acceptable digital file formats for the online entry form are:

 • image files – PNG, JPG, JPEG